What a nothing movie.

 I can’t really fault her performance here, you deal the cards you’re given, but I’m not entirely sure of her choice to use a voice halfway between Steve Urkel and Rich Little as Edith Bunker.

 Extremely unceremonious arrival of Maude Marley.
-No mystery or build up or reaction from Ebenita.
+No build up.
+No mystery.
+No reaction from Ebenita.

 This might actually be my least favourite Marley yet.
 Bored and unintimidating.
 It doesn’t even feel like she’s a ghost.
 It feels like she’s one of the Aunts from Sabrina the Teenage Witch.

 She does tell us something interesting though; if Scrooge changes her ways then that’s her ticket “out of this”.
-This is a recurrent theme; the spirits of Christmas that visit Scrooge are real souls who died and went to hell and are now trying to repent.
+This is a recurrent theme in Ms Scrooge; the spirits of Christmas that visit Scrooge are real souls who died and went to hell and are now trying to repent.

 We get Shitty Humphrey Bogart, Neckman and Late 2007 Goth.
 They’re all pretty uninteresting.
 Guess they blew all the costume budget on food for the cat.

 It’s quite remarkable how little there is to talk about in this film.
-We race through the Past, Present and Future staves – with a few notable differences.
+We race through the Past, Present and Future staves with only a few notable differences.

 The first is that we follow Scrooge’s early life very closely.
 For instance: we learn that, when she was young, her father died in a bad CGI house fire.